 How Samsara's ELD works

-Samsara's electronic logging device is an FMCSA-approved ELD that connects directly to a vehicle's engine through the OBD port.
+Samsara's electronic logging device is an FMCSA-registered ELD that connects directly to a vehicle's engine through the OBD port.
 Live data is transmitted to the ELD so there is always an accurate log of when the engine is on and what speed the vehicle is traveling, as well as diagnostic information, such as engine fault codes, and safety information, such as instances of harsh braking or acceleration.

 Drivers then record their hours through the Samsara driver app, selecting whether they were on duty, off duty, or driving.
 Together, the engine data and the driver's records of duty status form a complete picture of compliance with the ELD rule.